About Katie

 Research Assistant

-Jenna completed her Bachelor of Science at the University of British Columbia in 2021.
-During her undergraduate degree, she had the opportunity to study pediatric populations in a variety of clinical settings at British Columbia Children’s Hospital and found that pain was prominent in across childhood disease.
-She is currently a Master of Science student in the Medical Science program at the University of Calgary, with a research focus in prenatal stress and maternal pain in relation to child brain development.
-As a Research Assistant, she assists with a variety of quantitative and qualitative studies within the lab.
+Jenna is a Research Assistant with the Partnering for Pain program.
+She completed her Bachelor of Science at the University of British Columbia in 2021.
+During her undergraduate degree, she had the opportunity to study pediatric populations in a variety of clinical settings at British Columbia Children’s Hospital and found that pain was prominent across childhood disease.
+She is currently an MD-PhD student in the Leaders in Medicine (LiM) program at the University of Calgary.
+Jenna is completing her doctoral thesis in Medical Science with a focus on prenatal stress and maternal pain in relation to child brain development.
+As a Research Assistant, she supports a variety of quantitative and qualitative studies within the Partnering for Pain program.
 In her free time, Jenna loves to explore new restaurants around the city!

 Our Past Team Members